 The Apsara Rive Droite is located in a small village across the Nam Khan River from historic Luang Prabang, directly opposite sister property the Apsara.
 The hotel operates a boat shuttle across for guests, and also provides free bicycles and minibus transfers.

 Several airlines fly into Luang Prabang International Airport (www.luangprabangairport.com), about three kilometres from the hotel.
 Flights from capital Vientiane take about 40 minutes.
-Free airport transfers are included in accommodation costs.
+Transfers are available from US$10 each way.

 Self-drive is not currently possible in Laos.
 Chartering a chauffeured car from Vientiane via scenic Vang Vieng is an option for Smiths who want to relive their former life as ‘travellers’, although this takes about 10 hours.